We investigate and enforce against unacceptable breaches of planning control.

 Unauthorised works and uses become immune from enforcement action after the following time periods:

-There is no immunity for unauthorised works to listed buildings.
+There is no immunity for unauthorised works to listed buildings or protected trees, and advertisements.

 What is the council's policy on planning enforcement?